Damian Vaughn: The Vaughn Center

 In 2009, Damian founded the Vaughn Center, a facility in Scottsdale, Arizona that helps athletes focus on their minds and bodies through meditation.
 The Vaughn Center is located within the Agave Spa at the Westin Kierland Resort & Spa.

 Coaching

 Damian Vaughn is a professional speaker for athletes, coaches, and corporate audiences.
 He holds various coaching programs, both in-season and off-season, at The Vaughn Center.

 Meditation with the Mind and Body

 Damian initially turned to meditation as a means of dealing with the extreme mental and physical challenges of an NFL career.
 After retirement, Damian became a Certified Teacher of Primordial Sound Mediation through the Chopra Center, and now travels across the country giving lectures on meditation, talking about experiencing the different "zones" in sports and finding our own heightened state of awareness.

 Personal

-Originally from Orrville, OH, Vaughn currently resides in Phoenix, AZ with his wife Nicole and their three children; a daughter, Chloe Rose and two son; Roman Joseph and Jude.
+Originally from Orrville, Ohio, Vaughn currently resides in Phoenix, Arizona with his wife Nicole and their three children; a daughter, Chloe Rose and two son; Roman Joseph and Jude.

 Damian is trilingual, speaking English, Portuguese, and Spanish.